Skint Dad

 Once they’ve got the letter, you’ll get the money paid within 12 days.
 You should get a text message with the date you’ll get the payment if you added your mobile number to the application.

-While this may seem like a long time, many people can get the loan far quicker than this.
+While this may seem like a long time, many people can get a loan far quicker than this.
 You may be able to ask for the money to be sent right away.

 The money will be paid into the same account as your benefits are paid into (unless you want it paid elsewhere, but you can tell them this).
 You’re also able to choose to have the money paid into a credit union account.